4 Must-Have Name Books for Your Classroom

 Why use books to teach names?

 Literature is our window into the world.
-It allows us to meet characters we never knew, communities and cultures we’ve never heard of, and allow us to view the world from someone else’s perspective.
+It allows us to meet characters we never knew, communities and cultures we’ve never heard of, and view the world from someone else’s perspective.

 I have read them in my classroom, and they helped facilitate a conversation about why it’s important to pronounce our classmates’ names correctly.

-If you click on the book cover, it will take you Amazon store (affiliate link).
-Below the image is a YouTube link where you watch the read-aloud.
+Clicking the book cover will take you to the Amazon store (affiliate link).
+Below the image is a YouTube link where you can watch the read-aloud.

 Your Name is a Song by Jamilah Thompson-Bigleow